ReGVD: Revisiting Graph Neural Networks for Vulnerability Detection: Conclusion

 \section{Conclusion}

-We introduce a novel graph neural network-based model, ReGVD, to detect vulnerabilities in source code.
-ReGVD transforms each raw source code into a single graph to benefit the local structures inside the source code through two effective graph construction methods, wherein ReGVD utilizes only the embedding layer of the pre-trained programming language model to initialize node feature vectors.
-ReGVD then makes novel use of residual connection among GNN layers and a valuable mixture of the sum and max poolings to learn better code graph representation.
+We consider vulnerability identification as an inductive text classification problem and introduce a simple yet effective graph neural network-based model, named ReGVD, to detect vulnerabilities in source code.
+ReGVD transforms each raw source code into a graph, wherein ReGVD utilizes only the token embedding layer of the pre-trained programming language model to initialize node feature vectors.
+ReGVD then leverages residual connection among GNN layers and a mixture of the sum and max poolings to learn graph representation.
 To demonstrate the effectiveness of ReGVD, we conduct extensive experiments to compare ReGVD with the strong and up-to-date baselines on the benchmark vulnerability detection dataset from CodeXGLUE.
 Experimental results show that the proposed ReGVD is significantly better than the baseline models and obtains the highest accuracy of 63.69\% on the benchmark dataset.

-ReGVD can be seen as a general, unified and practical framework.
-Future work can adapt ReGVD for similar classification tasks such as clone detection.
-Furthermore, we plan to extend and combine ReGVD using the index-focused graph construction with a BERT-style model to build an encoder for other programming language tasks such as code completion and code translation.
+ReGVD can be seen as a general, practical, and programming language-independent model that can run on various source codes and libraries without difficulty.